Elevise

 The double arrow in the above reaction equation tells us that the reaction is reversible – it can go in both directions.
 A and B can react together to produce C and D. And, C and D can react together to produce A and B.

 The reactions in reversible reactions will go in both directions.
-If there are more reactions of A and B than the reactions of C and D, the quantity of A and B will fall as A and B are reacting, and the quantity of C and D will rise because A and B are reacting to produce C and D. As the concentration of A and B have fallen, there will be fewer reactions of A and B, and more reaction of C and D because the quantities of C and D have increased.
+If there are more reactions of A and B than the reactions of C and D, the quantity of A and B will increase as A and B are reacting, and the quantity of C and D will rise because A and B are reacting to produce C and D. As the concentration of A and B has fallen, there will be fewer reactions of A and B, and more reactions of C and D because the quantities of C and D have increased.
 Eventually the number of reactions of A and B will be the same as the number of reactions of C and D. This will mean that the quantities of all of the substances (A, B, C and D) in the reaction will remain the same.
 This point is known as a dynamic equilibrium.
-Reactions are still happening in a dynamic equilibrium, but the concentrations of the reactants and products remains constant because the same amount of A, B, C and D will be used in a reaction as the amount that is produced from a reaction; the amount of A and B that reacts to produce C and D, will be produced from the reaction of C and D to produce A and B. A dynamic equilibrium can only occur for a reversible reaction in a closed system, which is a system where none of the reactants or products are able to escape.
+Reactions are still happening in a dynamic equilibrium, but the concentrations of the reactants and products remains constant because the same amount of A, B, C and D will be used in reactions as the amount that is produced from reactions; the amount of A and B that reacts to produce C and D, will be produced from the reaction of C and D to produce A and B. A dynamic equilibrium can only occur for a reversible reaction in a closed system, which is a system where none of the reactants or products are able to escape.

 In a dynamic equilibrium, the concentrations of all of the substances remains constant.
 This does not mean that the concentration of all of the substances are equal.
 For example, a dynamic equilibrium for the made-up reaction at the top could be where 20% of the substances are A and B, and then 80% of the substances are C and D. Or, another dynamic equilibrium could be where 60% of the substances are A and B, and then 40% of the substances are C and D.

 We can talk about the position of dynamic equilibriums by saying which side the equilibrium lies.
-If we say that the equilibrium lies to the right, it means that there is a greater concentration of the products (C and D) compare to the reactants (A and B).
-If we say that the equilibrium lies to the left, it means that there is a greater concentration of the reactants (A and B) compare to the products (C and D).
+If we say that the equilibrium lies to the right, it means that there is a greater concentration of the products (C and D) compared to the reactants (A and B).
+If we say that the equilibrium lies to the left, it means that there is a greater concentration of the reactants (A and B) compared to the products (C and D).

 Reversible Reaction Example 1